 You are standing in line, quickly trying to figure out the menu, most of the drinks you have never heard of before.
 The Barista hands the guy in front of you his drink and then looks up at you.
 Before you can figure out what you want, the barista asks you for your order.
 Panicked, you shout out the first item on the menu that you see, a flat white.

-We have all been there, totally overwhelmed with a coffee menu, not knowing the differences between some of the most popular options.
+We have all been there, totally overwhelmed with a coffee menu, not knowing the differences between some of the most popular coffee drinks.
 Well, in this article we have decided to focus on the flat white coffee and what makes it stand out from its near rivals, the Latte, and the Cappuccino.
-We also show you how to make the perfect flat white at home with a home espresso maker and why you should consider making the switch over to a flat white coffee.
+We also show you how to make the perfect flat white at home and why you should consider making the switch over to a flat white coffee.
 So, let's get to it!

 What is a Flat White?